 [See no fee balance transfers if you want to transfer a balance.]

-Another plus to the Hyatt credit card is that there is no foreign transaction fee, so it’s a great credit card to use when traveling abroad.
+Another plus to the Hyatt Credit Card is that there are no foreign transaction fees, so it’s a great credit card to use when traveling abroad.

 Additionally, it’s infused with smart chip protection which secures your card when you travel internationally.

-In summary, the new Hyatt credit card from Chase is a great deal if you’re a frequent traveler, especially if you already stay at Hyatt properties.
+In summary, the new World of Hyatt Credit Card from Chase is a great deal if you’re a frequent traveler, especially if you already stay at Hyatt properties.

-By the way, there are roughly 500 Hyatt properties worldwide, so you’ll always have options.
+By the way, there are roughly 500 Hyatt properties worldwide, so you’ll always have options with this hotel chain.

 Despite the presence of an annual fee, it’s very easy to earn free hotel stays with this card.
-After all, your get two free nights simply by spending $1,000.
+After all, your get 40,000 points simply by spending $3,000.